-LHC carried out a review of the Vision for Taunton to produce a ‘refreshed’ deliverable masterplan that takes into account the current economic climate.
-We worked with stakeholders and partners to understand the constraints, people’s aspirations for Taunton and to develop an enhanced Vision that focused on Taunton’s unique assets, and in particular the area between its railway lines and its forgotten waterfront.
+In 2014 LHC carried out a review of the existing Vision for Taunton, to produce a refreshed and deliverable masterplan which responded to the economic climate.
+We worked with stakeholders and partners to understand the constraints and people’s aspirations, to develop an enhanced vision that focused on Taunton’s unique assets, and in particular the area between its railway lines and its forgotten waterfront.

-The revised masterplan sets out the framework for development on key strategic sites, creating a connected network of pedestrian routes that link into existing green spaces and sustainable transport routes.
+The Taunton Rethink set out the framework for development on key strategic sites, creating a connected network of pedestrian routes that link into existing green spaces and sustainable transport routes.
+The first site – Coal Orchard – a key area in the Rethink masterplan where new pedestrian routes intersect at the waterfront, is currently being brought forward.
+A new plaza, homes, offices and restaurants are due to complete in early 2021 in line with LHC’s masterplan.

 Urban Design & Masterplanning